kamtoeddy/ivo/docs/v0.0.1/definitions/required.md

 Such a property is required depending on the summary of the operation.
 The value of **`required`** must be a function that returns `boolean` | `[boolean, RequiredError]` | `Promise<boolean | [boolean, RequiredError]>`.

-If the required error is not provided or if the value provided for requiredError is not a string, `[propertyName] is required!` would be used.
+> N.B: If the required error is not provided or if the value provided for requiredError is not a string, `[propertyName] is required!` will be used.

-If nothing is returned, the operation will proceed with `required: false`
+> N.B: If nothing is returned, the operation will proceed with `required: false`

+> N.B: if the required function happens to throw an error, the operation will proceed with `required: false`

 Example: